Quixotic95/gittigidiyor-graduation-project-Quixotic95/README.md

 ### Detailed Usage

-* http://localhost:8080/swagger-ui.html for see the all endpoints & sending requests.
+* http://localhost:8080/swagger-ui.html to see list of all endpoints & sending requests.

 * http://localhost:8080/h2-console/ for embedded H2 relational database that saves _**Customers, Credit Scores, Loan
   Application Results**_ and _**Exception Logs**_ .